taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 | render barchart
 ```

-In this example checking for `Duplicate Indexes` dominates at almost 140 seconds.
+> In this example checking for `Duplicate Indexes` dominates at almost 140 seconds.

 ![Test duration](/assets/2018/2018-09-23/TestTime.png)

 ## Summary

-Well done if you made it this far - if you're starting from scratch with your infrastructure testing there are quite a lot of steps needed to get here.
-The good news is that once you've gone through that pain for your first set of tests, onboarding and analysing the results from subsequent tests is almost trivially easy.
+Well done if you made it this far - if you're starting from scratch with your infrastructure testing there are a lot of steps needed to get here.
+The good news is that once you've gone through all this setup for your first set of tests, onboarding and analysing the results from subsequent tests is very easy.

-By having all your Pester results stored in Log Analytics you're able to inspect the health of your estate now and historically very quickly, and can either share access to those tests directly (granting people the ability to write their own queries over your results), or by creating dashboards (perhaps leveraging the ability of Power BI to query Log Analytics).
+By having all your Pester results stored in Log Analytics you're able to inspect the health of your estate now and historically very quickly, and can additionally share access to those test results directly (giving people the ability to write their own queries over your results), or create and share dashboards (perhaps leveraging the ability of Power BI to query Log Analytics).
+Some other options you have to leverage your results in Log Analytics include creating alerts with Azure Monitor (alert on Pester failures), or scheduling periodic reports with Flow (a daily summary of Pester results).

-There are quite a few steps needed to get setup, but once you've got the framework in place (to run your tests, as well as somewhere to ship them to) you will quickly get a lot of value from having the results of all your Pester tests in one place.
-This is also a very powerful way of sharing either the direct results with people, or by building dashboards that can be consumed by end-users.
-Other options include creating alerts with Azure Monitor, or scheduling periodic reports with Flow.

-In the near future I'll be showing how you can leverage Pester to perform data validation checks too, and of course the results will be shipped to Log Analytics for easy querying/monitoring/alerting.
+In the near future I'll be showing how you can use Pester to perform data validation checks too - the results will, of course, be shipped to Log Analytics for easy querying/monitoring/alerting.

 [Pester]: https://github.com/pester/Pester
 [SQLChecks]: https://github.com/taddison/SQLChecks